-Delaware County is located in Pennsylvania.
+Delaware County, PA, is situated roughly equidistant between Philadelphia, Pennsylvania, and Wilmington, Delaware in southeast Pennsylvania.
 With a population of about 565,000 it is the fifth most populous county in Pennsylvania.
-Its county seat is the city of Chester.
-It is situated roughly equidistant between Philadelphia and Wilmington, Delaware in southeast Pennsylvania.
+Its government seat is the city of Chester.
 Prostitution has posed considerable problems in the county for years.
 For example, in June, 2012 a joint task force with investigators from the Pennsylvania State Police, the FBI, the Delaware County District Attorney’s Office and Tinicum Police conducted the operation targeting prostitution in township hotels and motels.
 The investigation began earlier this year with a report of shots fired in a hotel near the Philadelphia International Airport.
 That investigation prompted police to take a closer look at prostitution in the area, and five women and one man were charged with prostitution and disorderly conduct.

 To reduce commercial sex activity, the Delaware County Sheriff’s Office has worked with local police to conduct reverse stings since at least 1994.
 Stings are conducted at street level, using a female undercover officer as a decoy.
 The operations have at times been large in scale, netting as many as 38 johns in a single investigation.
 To deter other would-be sex buyers, arrestees’ names and other identifying information are also released to the public.